Deploy a Hugo site

 Creating a new project

-With Hugo installed, you can create a new project using
+With Hugo installed, create a new project by running the

 $ hugo new site my-hugo-site

-$ cd my-hugo-site$ git init$ git clone https://github.com/panr/hugo-theme-terminal.git themes/terminal
+$ cd my-hugo-site$ git init$ git submodule add https://github.com/panr/hugo-theme-terminal.git themes/terminal$ git submodule update --init --recursive

 You should also copy the default configuration provided by the theme into the

-config.toml file.
+config.toml file in your project's directory.
 Take the following information and customize it per your site's needs:

 Creating a post

-hugo new command to generate a new post:
+hugo new command in your terminal to generate a new post:

 $ hugo new posts/hello-world.md

-hello-world.md, you can add some initial content to flesh out your post.
-Make sure to remove the
+hello-world.md, add some initial content to create your post.
+Remove the

-draft line in your post's frontmatter when you're ready to publish the post: any posts with
+draft line in your post's frontmatter when you are ready to publish the post.
+Any posts with

 draft: true set will be skipped by Hugo's build process.